This article was updated as of July 2020.

-The Belmont Park redevelopment project has been underway for a few months now.
+The UBS Arena and Belmont Park redevelopment project has been underway for a few months now.
 Though progressing, the soon-to-be new home for the New York Islanders has sparked much controversy among nearby towns.

 Most recently, the redevelopment has received opposition from nearby Village of Floral Park.

 Latest Opposition to The Belmont Park Redevelopment